 The Society's subsidiaries are set out in Section A1.9.
 The Group is managed as far as possible as an integrated whole.
-Other than for Wesleyan Bank Limited and Wesleyan Unit Trust Managers Limited, the Boards of the Society's subsidiary companies are chaired by a senior executive, with other senior executive colleagues appointed to the particular Board relevant to their role.
+The Boards of the Society subsidiary companies are chaired by a senior executive, with other senior executive colleagues appointed to the particular Board relevant to their role.

-The Board of Wesleyan Bank Limited is chaired by Martin Bryant, an independent Non-Executive Director of the Society.
-The other Directors of Wesleyan Bank currently include another three independent Non-Executive Directors, who all have significant experience of the banking industry, and currently, one Executive Director.
-As part of its governance arrangements, Wesleyan Bank Limited has established its own Audit Committee, Risk Committee and Nominations Committee.
+Until its sale on 28 February 2022 the Board of Wesleyan Bank Limited was chaired by Martin Bryant, an independent Non-Executive Director of the Society.
+The other Directors of Wesleyan Bank currently included another three independent Non-Executive Directors, who all had significant experience of the banking industry, and one Executive Director, the MD of the Bank.
+As part of its governance arrangements, Wesleyan Bank Limited established its own Audit Committee, Risk Committee and Nominations Committee.

-Wesleyan Unit Trust Managers Limited is chaired by Ian McCaig, an independent Non-Executive Director of the Society and has one other independent Non-Executive Director.
+The Board of Wesleyan Unit Trust Managers Limited is chaired by Ian McCaig, an independent Non-Executive Director of the Society and has one other independent Non-Executive Director.